How to Plant and Grow Broccoli Rabe (Rapini)

 Downy Mildew

 Downy mildew is a disease caused by fungus-like organisms called water molds (oomycetes).
-It is a risk to raab when the weather is cool and humid.
+It is a risk when the weather is cool and humid.

-Affected plants have yellow lesions on leaf tops, and a white or gray fungus-like growth on the undersides of leaves.
-Lesions eventually become brown, and the entire leaf can become papery and fall off the plant.
+Affected plants have yellow lesions on the surface of the leaves and white or gray fungus-like growth on the undersides.

 To prevent this disease, water at the soil level with a watering wand or via drip irrigation rather than with an overhead sprinkler.